 You can never have enough chicken curry dishes, it’s true.
 Every chicken curry recipe has a unique taste, flavor profile, and cooking technique that lends exquisite flavors, thus giving a variety of recipes.

-Be sure to add this Chicken with the Pickling Spice recipe to your repertoire.
-Like other chicken curries, this dish is simple but packed with flavors.
-The only thing to get those authentic flavors is the pickling spice, and unfortunately, there is no substitute for that.
+Be sure to add this Chicken with the Pickling Spice (Achari Chicken) recipe to your repertoire.
+Like other chicken curries, this dish is simple but packed with flavours.
+The only thing to get those authentic flavours is the pickling spice, and unfortunately, there is no substitute for that.

 So, try this recipe for a different take on chicken curry and enjoy the spicy and tangy pickling spice flavors in delicious chicken curry and stuffed long green chilies.
 It tastes fantastic with buttered naan, roti, and even rice.